renctan/mongo-solr/README.md

 Please check out the wiki for more details about this project.

+# Ruby version

+The scripts can run on both v1.8.7 and 1.9.x, but it is not yet fully tested on v1.8.7, so it is recommended to use 1.9.

 # Usage

 Simply run the mongo_solr.rb on the root directory.
 For more details on the configurable options, run the script with the -h option:

     ruby mongo_solr.rb -h

 # External Gem Dependencies:

 Run the following command to install all the gem dependencies used by this project:

     bundle install

+Note: You can get bundle from [here](http://gembundler.com/).

 # Running the test:

-The tests are located at the test/unit and test/integration respectively.
+    rake test:all

+Make sure you have at least Ruby v1.9.x to run the tests.

-## Integration Test Assumptions
+## Integration and JS Test Assumptions

 The integration test uses the following assumptions: